tahir-khan-github/nodejs_todo/readme.txt

 error handling using middlware

 CORS is a browser security feature that allows client web applications to interact with resources in another domain.

+for readme.md file use StackEdit

+render.com for deployment